stratosphereips/IDPS-Comparison-Tool/README.md

 * slips now labels conn.log flows only, just like zeek does when community_id is enabled as a plugin

+* all flows read by a tool, tat don't have a matching flow in the ground truth file, are discarded. the number if discarded flow sis written in the cli

+* we only read even_type= "flow" or "alert" in suricata eve.json files

 # Used cmds

 command for generating all zeek files in the dataset/